Prints

 Printmaking in the Visual Arts

 Along with painting and drawing, printmaking is one of the most important two-dimensional forms of artistic expression.
 The various precursors of printmaking art are already several thousand years old, but it was not until the invention of letterpress printing in the 15th century that the foundation was laid for printing techniques in the fine arts.
-Since the time of the Renaissance, printmaking has been one of the standards in art, and it has not only been able to hold its own in many epochs such as Expressionism or Pop Art but also developed further.
-Today, all those processes of fine arts are called printmaking, in which ink is applied to the image-forming printing block and transferred to a medium such as paper, canvas or fabric in large editions.
-The way the structures of the motifs are transferred to the printing block depends on the respective technique.
+Since the Renaissance, printmaking has been one of the standards in art, and it has not only been able to hold its own in many epochs such as Expressionism or Pop Art but also developed further.
+Today, all those processes of fine arts are called printmaking, in which colour is applied to the image-forming printing plate and transferred to a medium such as paper, canvas or fabric in large editions.
+The method by which the motif's structures are transferred to the printing plate depends on the specific technique.
 Common techniques in the art include relief printing (e.g., woodcut, linoleum cut), through-printing (e.g., serigraphy, screenprint), planographic printing (e.g., lithography), intaglio printing (e.g., etching) and engraving techniques (e.g., copperplate engraving, drypoint).

 Serial Art: Original or Reproduction?

-With the establishment of printmaking in the visual arts, the question of what characteristics constitute a work of art was generally raised anew.
-For a long time, the decisive characteristic of original work was that the artist had created it uniquely and by hand but with the advent of printmaking art, with its potentially large editions, this definition had to be expanded.
-The standard of a lithograph, screenprint or etching original is not the uniqueness of the artwork anymore but rather the uniqueness of the creative idea.
+With the establishment of printmaking in the visual arts, the question of what characteristics defines a work of art gained new significance.
+For a long time, the decisive characteristic of an original work was that the artist had created it uniquely and by hand.
+However, with the emergence of printmaking art, with its potentially large editions, this definition had to be expanded.
+The standard of a lithograph, screenprint or etching, for example, the uniqueness of the work is no longer in focus, instead, the uniqueness of the creative idea becomes the measure of an original.
 In addition, the original prints usually have a smaller edition and a corresponding numbering.
 In addition, they are often marked and authorised as originals by the artist's handwritten signature.
-However, reproductions reproduce an original using a photograph, for example and then mass-produced using printing techniques.
+However, reproductions involve taking an original and creating a series through photographic reproduction and printing processes.
 Reproductions can also be of very high quality and may be authorised by artists or descendants, but they lack the direct reference to the "hand of the artist".

 Dürer, Picasso, Warhol – World Famous Print Artists